esheldon/smatch/README.md

 better; for example with the same catalog and a 200 arcsec search radius, nside=2048 is faster.

+On the other hand, for very high density catalogs and small search radii, the fastest nside may be upwards of 20,000-100,000 (nside is not required to be a factor of 2).
+Basically, you may want to try out a few different nside values for your specific problem.

 ![Timings vs nside](data/smatch-times-density-30.png?raw=true "Timings vs Nside for density=30/sq arcmin")